i-abdullahirshad/gamepadscheck/src/content/articles/xbox-controller-blinking-fixes.md

 Once the light goes solid, check the controller is working properly rather than just connected.

-Open a gamepad tester and press every button, roll both sticks through their full range, and pull each trigger slowly.
+Open an [Xbox controller test](/xbox-controller-test/) and press every button, roll both sticks through their full range, and pull each trigger slowly.
 Then rest the controller untouched on a flat surface and watch the stick values for a minute.

 This catches problems that blinking does not reveal.
 A controller can pair perfectly and still have a dead bumper, a trigger that no longer reads its full range, or sticks that drift on their own.
 If the light is solid but something still feels wrong in games, the connection was never the issue.